 If you’re looking for a tiny destination, easy to explore, with an intriguing culture and impressive nature, have a look at Slovenia.
 The pearl of Europe, on the crossroads between East and West, Slovenia has managed to blend traditional charm with the finest features of various foreign dominions.
 What’s more, relatively cheap hotels and services make it even more tourist-friendly.
-Of course, ‘castles wine and snow’ are not enough to describe all its marvels; they simply denote three wider categories: its architectural and historical monuments, its wine and cuisine, and the endless outdoor adventures it offers.
+Of course, ‘castles, wine and snow’ are not enough to describe all its marvels; they simply denote three wider categories: its architectural and historical monuments, its wine and cuisine, and the endless outdoor adventures it offers.
 Here are some highlights of things to see and do in Slovenia:

 Not all of ancient Slovenia’s thousand castles have survided but the few you’ll see will definitely transport you to a Rapunzel-like fairy tale.
 The Predjama Castle, built partially inside a cave, and the Podsreda Castle, immersed in dark green, are two fantastic fable settings.